lafefspietz/MEMSduino/SP6T-COTS/README.md

 Arduino-based control panel for [6PST switches](https://www.cryoelec.com/products/cryoswitchsp6t ) from [Cryo-elec](https://www.cryoelec.com/).

+To program over serial, connect at 9600 baud and send the character of the number you want to select.
+For example to select 1, send "1".

 ## BUILD GUIDE

 1. Cut [1/2" thick 4" x 24" wood board](https://ocoochhardwoods.com/detail/?i=124wo) down to 19 inches wide